Understanding Floor Plan Dimensions and Scale in Architectural Drawings

 Learn More

-In the sense that you have the building, you have dimensions that surround the building.
-Now let me tell you about some of the procedures on how dimensions normally work.
-You can see that in this upper row, we have three rows of dimensions.
+In the sense that you have the building, and you have dimensions that surround the building.
+Now let me tell you about some of the procedures for how dimensions normally work.
+You can see that in this section, we have three rows of dimensions.

-The first dimension is typically a general dimension.
-So, this is saying that it is around 80 feet, 7 inches.
-The dimension line would go to the inclined bar here.
+The first row is typically a general dimension.
+This indicates that it is approximately 80 feet 7 inches.
+The dimension line extends to the inclined bar here.

-So the initial dimension goes down here to the outside face of the frame of the construction.
-Now notice that some of the walls are dark and some of them have small lines of plot in them.
-The walls that are dark represent the wood that forms the frame of the building.
+So the initial dimension goes down to the outside face of the frame of the construction.
+Now notice that some of the walls are dark and some have fine linework in them.
+The dark walls represent the wood that forms the frame of the building.

-The shaded areas on the outside represent the brick coating.
-So, again, what we are showing is that the dimension of 80 feet 7 inches, goes from the outside frame to the left, to the dimension line, up and down.
+The shaded areas on the outside represent the brick cladding.
+So again, we are showing that the dimension of 80 feet 7 inches goes from the outside frame on the left to the corresponding dimension line.
 I'm just following down here.

 To the outside frame here.
-So, the first rope is typically general.
-The second rope is typically for the main batches in the building.
+So the first row is typically general.
+The second row is typically for the major segments of the building.

-So, what we are saying is, that there are 7 feet from the outside of the frame in this corner to the outside of the frame in this corner.
-And there are 48 feet 9 inches from the outside corner here to the outside corner of the porch here to the right.
-And there are 4 feet 10 inches from the outside corner of the porch to the outside corner of the building.
+What we are saying is that there are 7 feet from the outside of the frame in this corner to the outside of the frame in this corner.
+There are 48 feet 9 inches from the outside corner here to the outside corner of the porch to the right.
+There are also 4 feet 10 inches from the outside corner of the porch to the outside corner of the building.

-It is what we would call a central line.
-And this shows that there are 5 feet and 8 inches from this corner of the frame to the central line of the window.
-And 5 feet and 7 and a half inches from the central line of the window to this corner of the frame.
+It is what we would call a centerline.
+This shows that there are 5 feet 8 inches from this corner of the frame to the centerline of the window, and 5 feet 7 1/2 inches from the centerline of the window to this other corner of the frame.

-You can see a note here, you see a number inside a hexagon, that is the symbol of the window number.
-So, what is happening is that this window, in this main room is window number 5.
-And when we start entering the window schedule, you will learn more about this specific window number 5.
-Here in the bathroom to the left, you can see that there is a symbol number 4.
-And if I pan, you can see that window 4 is 4 feet 3 inches, the center of the window is 4 feet 3 inches from the outside corner of the frame to the central line of the window.
-Well, let's continue with this train.
+You can see a note here—a number inside a hexagon—that is the symbol of the window number.
+So what is happening is that this window in this main room is window number 5.
+And when we reference the window schedule, you will learn more about this specific window, number 5.
+Here in the bathroom to the left, you can see that the symbol indicates number 4.
+If I pan, you can see that window 4 is 4 feet 3 inches—the center of the window is 4 feet 3 inches from the outside corner of the frame to the centerline of the window.
+Well, let's continue with this section.

-We had 5 feet 7 and a half inches from the outside corner to the edge of the wall.
-5 feet 8 inches to the central line of the window.
-I see the symbol of the window and I also see a key note.
+We had 5 feet 7 1/2 inches from the outside corner to the edge of the wall, 5 feet 8 inches to the centerline of the window.
+I see the symbol of the window, and I also see a keynote.

-And then, once again, I continue my dimensions to the corners of the frame.
-And again, you can notice here that it is 8 feet 1 inch from this corner to the central line of the column here.
-4, 5, from the central line of the column, the central line of the door, and so on and so forth.
+Then, once again, I continue my dimensions to the corners of the frame.
+And again, you can notice here that it is 8 feet 1 inch from this corner to the centerline of the column here.
+Then 4 feet 5 inches from the centerline of the column to the centerline of the door, and so on and so forth.

 So again, you are seeing consistency in the drawings.
 If I look here to the left, again I have my chain of general dimensions.
-I am showing a dimension for this exit, it is like 2 feet 6 from this corner to this corner down here.
+I am showing a dimension for this exit—it is about 2 feet 6 inches from this corner to this corner down here.

-And, then again, you see large gaps in the building within 2 minutes 6, 29 feet 2, 11 feet 5, and so on.
-The third rope, interior walls and also showing dimensions to central lines of windows.
+Then again, you see larger gaps in the building, with 2 feet 6 inches, 29 feet 2 inches, 11 feet 5 inches, and so on.
+The third row includes interior walls and also shows dimensions to the centerlines of windows.
 All windows have window symbol numbers on them.

 And again, it is consistent throughout the building.